aharikum/crm_team_3/README.md

 - **`stress_factor`**: +1 for each: high neuroticism (>65), HR flag, low conscientiousness (<50)
 - **`opportunity`**: 0.001% × opportunity_score (based on behavioral deviations beyond 2σ).
 The factors affecting oppertunity for a given role is defined in ROLE_OPPORTUNITY_WEIGHTS.

-These probabilities are calibrated to produce **0.8% to 5% annual incident rates** per role
+These probabilities are calibrated to produce **0.8% to 5% annual incident rates** per role.

 #### Daily Probability by Role